Centerburg, Ohio

 Centerburg is a village in Knox County, Ohio, United States, along the North Fork of the Licking River.
-As of the 2010 census, the village population was 1,773.
-Centerburg is the geographical center of Ohio.
+As of the 2020 census, the village population was 1,690.
+Centerburg is located near the geographical center of Ohio.

 History

 Centerburg (formerly rendered Centreburgh) was laid out in 1830.
 The village was so named on account of its location near Ohio's geographical center.
 A post office has been in operation at Centerburg since 1835.